TBD54566975/open-source-programs/ROADMAP.md

 * User may use the VC to transact, swapping fiat for Bitcoin
 * User may store VCs and currency as flat files
 * The system through which the above occurs is decentralzied
+* `tbdex-protocol`: Produce an initial draft of the tbdEX spec (likely to be descoped)

 #### User flow